kAPEXLab/Linux-Introduction/README.md

 * Available everywhere — both server and desktop distributions include a terminal interface for administration and development.
 * Ubuntu Server note — this environment provides console-only access, so you’ll work entirely from the terminal.
 * Use tab completion — press Tab to auto-complete commands, filenames, and paths to speed typing and reduce errors.
+*

+**Root**

+* Every Linux system includes a root account.
+* Only one account holds the root identity on a given system.
+* The root account has unrestricted control over the entire system.
+* Avoid using root for routine work because mistakes made as root can seriously damage the system.